 The city received two proposals total.
 The other firm has not been named.

-The plan proposed by John Wieland reserves space for the city to market and sell a 3-acre neighborhood commercial "node" on the North Shallowford side of a 16-acre parcel, known as the 'PVC farm,' according to city officials.
+The plan proposed by John Wieland reserves space for the city to market and sell a 3-acre neighborhood commercial "node" on the North Shallowford side of a 16-acre parcel, ,' according to city officials.

 The city's redevelopment property is located on a 16-acre parcel on 4000 Dunwoody Park Drive and a 19-acre parcel across the street on the 4500 block of North Shallowford Road.